West Sussex Teaching School Hub

 Diversity, Equality and Inclusion

-Inspiring Future Teachers Teacher Training, and all partnership schools, are committed to safeguarding and promoting the welfare of children and young people and expect all staff to share this commitment.
-Members of all our selection panels are Safer Recruitment trained and we require all successful applicants to undertake an enhanced DBS and Barred List check.
+GLF Schools Teacher Training with Inspiring Future Teachers Teacher Training and all partnership schools are committed to safeguarding and promoting the welfare of children and young people and expect all staff to share this commitment.
+Members of all our selection panels are Safer Recruitment trained, and we require all successful applicants to undergo an enhanced DBS and Barred List check.

-We will have due regard to The Equality Act 2010 and Special Educational Needs and Disability Act 2001.
-All decisions relating to recruitment and selection are based on objective criteria related to the requirements of the programme and the need to recruit high quality teachers.
+We will have due regard to The Equality Act 2010 and the Special Educational Needs and Disability Act 2001.
+All decisions relating to recruitment and selection are based on objective criteria related to the programme's requirements and the need to recruit high-quality teachers.

-GLF Teacher Training are committed to equality of opportunity for all and actively oppose all forms of discrimination.
-We have a responsibility to ensure that trainees have the health and capacity to train to teach and will not put children and young people at risk of harm, whilst meeting the expectations of the Equality Act 2010 in relation to the offer of reasonable adjustments.
+GLF Teacher Training is committed to equality of opportunity for all and actively opposes all forms of discrimination.
+We are responsible for ensuring that trainees have the health and capacity to train to teach and will not put children and young people at risk of harm whilst meeting the expectations of the Equality Act 2010 concerning the offer of reasonable adjustments.

 Read more about the GLF Equality and Diversity policies here.